niklashigi/refined-prime-video/README.md

 *This feature does **not** apply to users of [primevideo.com](https://primevideo.com).*

-When watching movies or series, you don't care about what's in your *Shopping Basket* or what *Today's Deals* are.
+When watching movies or series, you don’t care about what’s in your *Shopping Basket* or what *Today’s Deals* are.
 Refined Prime Video removes the default Amazon navigation and widens the search bar so you can more quickly find the movies and series you love.

 <blockquote>
   <details>